manavortex/FurnitureCatalogue/data/Readme.md

 The thing on the left of the = is your new entry.
 The thing on the right of the = is the value in the line below.
 The comment on the right is to see the number at first glance if you ctrl+F for the constant.
 ### Add translation constants
-Menu entry:
+#### Menu entry:
 In `FurnitureCatalogue\locale\en.lua`, find the list that starts with `SI_FURC_FILTER_VERSION_OFF`.
 It should be around line 207.
 Add SI_FURC_FILTER_VERSION_FOOBAR at the end of the block (you can duplicate the previous line), and change the text.
-Add mouseover tooltip:
+#### Mouseover tooltip:
 Now, find the list that starts with `SI_FURC_FILTER_VERSION_OFF_TT`.
 It should be around line ~250 somewhere.
 Add SI_FURC_FILTER_VERSION_FOOBAR_TT at the end of the block (you can duplicate the previous line), and change the text.
 ### Add the context menu entries.
 In `FurnitureCatalogue\startup.lua`, find `FurC.DropdownData` around line 131.
 At the bottom of each list, add a line with the constant from the previous step.
+### You're done!
+If you didn't make any mistakes, the new version entry should show up in the dropdown menus now.
+If it doesn't, check for spelling mistakes.
+If all menu entries are gone, you forgot a comma.
 # Troubleshooting
 If you are running into any problems with FurC data, the answer is going to be "you're missing a comma" in 95% of all cases.
 ## The UI is showing, but all data is gone!